CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ##### Using AWS Systems Manager _Parameter Store_
 By default, service application configuration parameters are stored within AWS Systems Manager _Parameter Store_ but can be overridden by using a config.json file.

-SSM Parameter Store parameters are _case-sensitive_ and must reside within the same region as the FIG instance you are configuring.
+> SSM Parameter Store parameters are _case-sensitive_ and must reside within the same region as the FIG instance you are configuring.
 Please note the naming convention of the parameters displayed below, as the variable names must match exactly.

-> For deployments running multiple instances of FIG on the same instance, you _must_ use a config.json file.
+(All upper case, spaces are underscores, precursed with "**FIG_**").

 ###### Parameter Store Example
 ![FIG SSM Parameter Store](images/fig-ssm-parameter-store.png)